DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Component/Component.md

 ---
 ---
 ##### shortDescription
-A base class for all components and widgets.
+A base class for all components and UI components.

 ---